chasearomano/Natural-Language-Processing-to-Identify-unknown-authors-of-Federalist-Papers/README.md

  ![alt test](/Images/DocSim.png)

- <li>Since Hamilton wrote all but one of these texts (56 which is Unknown) we can predict that Madison wrote text 77</li>
+ <li>Since Hamilton wrote all but one of these texts (56 which is Unknown) we can predict that Hamilton wrote text 77</li>
 </ol>